hkaspersen/VAMPIR/README.md

 ## Tracks

-- **Intrinsic AMR gene analysis** (-u, genes: -i)
+- **Intrinsic AMR gene analysis** (-u, genes: -i, filter: -q)
 	+ This track analyses reports from the MEGAres database, and gives reports based on which genes are specified by the user in -i.
+Filters mutations reported in gyrA, gyrB, parC, and parE to only those inside the quinolone resistance determining region (QRDR) with -q.

-- **Acquired AMR gene analysis** (-a, genes: -c, program: -y)
+- **Acquired AMR gene analysis** (-a, genes: -c)
 	+ This track analyses reports from the ResFinder database, and gives reports based on which genes are specified by the user in -c.
-  + Specify which program was used to generate the reports with -y.
-  NOTE: Only one output file will be generated if dtuResfinder is specified.

 - **Virulence gene analysis** (-v, database: -d, genes: -r)
 	+ This track analyses virulence reports from ARIBA and gives a